RedHatInsights/javascript-clients/README.md

 #### Node and npm toolchain

-This project pins Node.js in `.nvmrc` and npm in the root `package.json` `packageManager` field.
-The versions are intentionally aligned with MintMaker's Renovate image, [`quay.io/konflux-ci/mintmaker-renovate-image`](https://quay.io/repository/konflux-ci/mintmaker-renovate-image), so locally regenerated lockfiles, GitHub Actions CI, and Renovate artifact updates use the same toolchain.
-Update these pins together after confirming the image's installed `node --version` and `npm --version`.
+The `engines` in the root `package.json` specify the minimum Node.js and npm versions supported by MintMaker's Renovate image, [`quay.io/konflux-ci/mintmaker-renovate-image`](https://quay.io/repository/konflux-ci/mintmaker-renovate-image).
+The development toolchain is pinned separately: `.nvmrc` contains the latest Node.js version we use, and the `packageManager` field in `package.json` contains the latest npm version.
+When updating the toolchain, confirm the versions in the MintMaker image and keep the engine minimums compatible with it.

 This project uses nvm to manage Node.js versions.
-The required version is in `.nvmrc`.
+The preferred version is in `.nvmrc`.

 **Check version match:**
 ```bash